 Ford had played its cards right in the 1950s and released the two-seat V8 powered 1955 Thunderbird which was an instant hit with the buying public.
-Chevrolet had beat Ford to market with its two-seat 1953 Corvette by two years however the Corvette had a lukewarm reception.
-In fact Chevrolet had considered cancelling the Corvette, it was only with the Thunderbird’s release that Chevrolet decided instead to improve the Corvette.
-With an infusion of V8 power (260 CID V8) in 1955 (the 1953-1954 Corvette had the blue flame straight six) and a new exterior styling update in 1956, the Corvette was off and running building its reputation as a legitimate high-performance two-seater sports car.
-The Thunderbird was just the kick in the pants Chevrolet needed to put the Corvette on the right track.
+Chevrolet had beat Ford to the market with its two-seat 1953 Corvette by two years however the Corvette had a lukewarm reception.
+In fact Chevrolet had considered cancelling the Corvette, it was only with the Thunderbird’s release for 1955 that Chevrolet decided instead to best the 6-cylinder Corvette’s performance by offering the 260 cubic-inch V8 in 1955 as an option.
+Then for 1956 the 6-cylinder was gone and the Corvette received an attractive exterior styling update, the Corvette then had commenced building its reputation as a legitimate high-performance two-seater sports car.
+The Thunderbird was just the motivation that Chevrolet needed to put the Corvette on the right track.

-Though the two-seater 1955-1957 Thunderbirds were stylish status symbols, Ford still made sure to offer high-performance versions of the Thunderbird’s 312 CID V8 to buyers who demanded more.
+Though the two-seater 1955-1957 Thunderbird was a stylish status symbol, Ford still made sure to offer high-performance versions of the 312 cubic-inch V8 powered Thunderbird to buyers.
 For instance a high-performance supercharged version of this motor was available in the 1957 Thunderbird.
-Chevrolet fired back with a potent optional fuel injected 283 CID V8 in the 1957 Corvette.
+Chevrolet fired back with offering its legendary fuel-injected 283 cubic-inch V8 in the 1957 Corvette.

 However this success was won at a cost.
-Ford gave the V8 powered performance two-seater market entirely to Chevrolet.
-And the Corvette flourished making a name for itself on the street and at the track.
-It is hard to imagine it now, but back in the early 1960s racing was a big deal to the Big Three (GM, Ford, and Chrysler).
+Ford abandoned the V8 powered performance two-seater market, giving it to Chevrolet.
+The Corvette flourished making a name for itself on the street and at the track.
+It is hard to imagine it now, but back in the early-1960s racing was a big deal to the Big Three (GM, Ford, and Chrysler).
 They all subscribed to the “win on Sunday, sell on Monday” philosophy.
 And Ford not having a two-seater to compete with Chevrolet on the race track was probably getting Ford upper-management a little agitated.

 In 1961 Shelby contacted AC Cars, a British auto manufacturer that made a two-seater roadster.
 He asked if they would build a modified version of their roadster which would allow enough room for a V8 motor under the hood.
-AC’s roadster had originally been designed to fit a narrow Bristol straight six.
+AC’s roadster had originally been designed to fit a narrow Bristol straight six cylinder engine.
 AC agreed to make the necessary changes, and Shelby commenced on a hunt for a V8 motor to drop in the ultra light roadster.
-As fate would have it, Shelby went to Chevrolet first who turned down Shelby’s request to use a Chevrolet V8 engine for his sports car.
-It was a decision that Chevrolet soon grew to regret.
-Shelby went to Ford next, and they gladly agreed to provide Shelby their new small-block 260 CID V8.
+As fate would have it, Shelby went to Chevrolet first.
+Chevrolet which had the Corvette turned down Shelby’s request to use a Chevrolet V8 engine for his sports car.
+Shelby went to Ford next, and Ford gladly agreed to provide Shelby its new Windsor small-block 260 cubic-inch V8.